 The Amazon Fire TV is an enormously popular streaming device, and with good reason.
 Its price ($100/£65) is exceptional considering it offers 4K streaming, and its 2GHz quad core processor means that it's a snappy and responsive device.

 There's a big drawback to the Amazon Fire TV though, and that's its exclusive use of Amazon's own marketplace for installing apps.
 This means that in order to install Kodi you have to perform a process known as 'side-loading'.

 This isn't particularly difficult, but if you're someone who doesn't consider themselves to be technically minded then there are better choices on this list.

 If you're willing to go through a slightly more involved process to set up your device, however, then the Amazon Fire TV is an absolute bargain.

-You can also install Kodi on the smaller Amazon Fire TV Stick, which is a compact device that you can easily hide away behind your TV.
-A new version has also been released, bringing Amazon Alexa integration, amongst other new additions, making Amazon's streaming device an even more accomplished Kodi box.
+A new version has also been released for 2017 that brings Amazon Alexa integration and a fully fleshed out app store, amongst other new additions, making Amazon's streaming device an even more accomplished Kodi box.